HOME

 .

 ~ The Match -- After her books are burned in 1933, German writer Anna Seghers exposes becomes an exile and exposes fascism.
 Best Play Equity Library Theater.
 Short play.
-Short play.
+Alsoa video format.

 ~ I Was A Stranger Too -- A woman, seeking to help asylum seekers in recognition of her family history, encounters a mosaic of asylum seekers and those who aid them.
-Finalist, Trish Vrandanberg Prize.
+Finalist, Trish Vrandanberg Prize; Semi-Finalist, O'Neill (2x).

 ~Works of Art -- Winner of the Pen & Brush Playwriting Contest and the Nantucket Short Play Festival; a woman sculptor tries a creative approach to marketing.
 Short play.